 Near Arad you can find the Minis-Maderat vineyards, which are well worth a visit.
 They are one of the oldest of their kind in Romania and produce over 11 different types of high-quality, exquisite wines.
 There is also a Vine and Wine Museum, which includes exhibits that highlight the history of wine-making in the region since the 11th century.

 Another wine estate of similar importance can be found close to Timisoara – The Recas Wineries.
 They offer a great selection of wines made from both international and local grape varieties, so a tasting session here will prove to be an interesting and pleasant experience.
-If wines and vineyards captivated you, check our Wine tour in Western Romania.
+If wines and vineyards captivated you, check our Wine Tour from Timisoara on 4th of July Weekend.

 4. Corvin Castle